Today's Worship Service

 If you have further questions, you can contact the church office at 502-633-3345 or notate you would like more information in the attendance register when it is passed during the service.

-Good morning, and welcome to worship.
-It is good to have you with us today, whether in person or online.
+Good morning, and thank you for joining us today, in person or by livestream!

 Call to Worship

 24 “Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 25 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.

 26 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.

 27 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.”